 Gravel vacuums are wonderfully simple devices which keep aquarium sand and gravel clean.
 A combination of a flexible syphon tube and a wider diameter pipe, gravel vacuums suck gravel and sand up the wide pipe, tumbling it and releasing the dirt and debris.
 Dirt floats up the tube and into a bucket, and the substrate sinks back down to the aquarium bottom.

 Gravel is easier to vacuum than sand because it’s heavier.
 Being fine, sand can get sucked up and removed by a gravel vacuum, but with practice the vacuum can be hovered slightly higher above the sand and it will be lifted, cleaned and dropped back down.

-If syphoning isn’t your thing, the Fluval AquaVac Plus is a battery powered gravel vacuum which can either trap waste and return clean water to the tank, or connect to a hose to remove dirty water in a water change.
+If syphoning isn’t your thing, a battery-powered gravel vacuum can either trap waste and return clean water to the tank or connect to a hose to remove dirty water in a water change.
 Suitable for sand or gravel, just hover the device slightly higher if cleaning fine sand.

 Sand sifters and syphons can be given a hand by you running your fingers through sand beds regularly.
 If you don’t mind getting a wet arm, rake the sand bed with your fingers, turning it over and dislodging dirt and debris.
 Combine this with a water change and mechanical filter clean, and dirt will be removed permanently.
 Wash hands afterwards and arm yourself with a towel to stop drips.